slyall/www-darkmere/content/linux.conf.au_guide.md

 * PDNS is a breakfast
 * Held at Convention centre rather than University
 * Using new conference management software ( <a href="https://github.com/pinax/symposion">Symposion</a> vs <a href="https://github.com/zookeepr/zookeepr">zookeepr</a> )

-## Introduction
-<a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientation conference that
-takes place in Australia each year, usually in late January.
-The next LCA will take place in Sydney, Australia from the 22nd to the 26th of January 2018.
-Around 500-800 people attend each year.

-According to Wikipedia:

-> The conference is one of three major, international, grass-roots
-> open-source conferences world wide.
-The other two are the Ottawa Linux
-> Symposium (commonly known as OLS) and Linux Kongress.

-I've attended ten LCAs so far and I really enjoy the conference, it is a great way to learn new stuff, meet interesting people, network and generally get twice as much out of a week as you normally do.

-Shortly after attending LCA 2007 in Sydney I read some blogs entries of those who attended and realised that many people who attended for the first time don't quite know what to expect and so didn't get as much out of the conference as they could have.
-I thought I'd write a little guide to hopefully give some future first timers some information beforehand rather than have them find out the hard way.

 ## Beforehand